 Finding the right fit

-It is also harder to put the mask on correctly, and if it is ever dropped or lost, then it is a critical issue.
+It is also harder to put the full-face mask on correctly, and if it is ever dropped or lost, then it is a critical issue.
 Losing a standard mask is not so much of a problem because the regulator is separate and most likely still in your mouth.
 In theory, you should still be tethered to a full-face mask, so it would be easy to find it underwater, but you will have to move quickly as your supply of air is gone when the mask is gone.

 Equalizing can be an issue with an integrated dive mask if it doesn’t have a way to block your nasal passages easily.
 Yes, there are other ways to equalize, but most people (divers) pinch their noses and blow.

 Forgetting the basics

 Divers who regularly dive with IDM’s (Integrated Dive Masks) run the risk that they forget to communicate with other divers that use traditional masks and don’t have voice communication available.
 It’s essential to keep your ability to communicate with hand signals up-to-date even if you only dive with buddies that have full-face scuba masks!

 Cost and Preventing breaks

 The initial price for a full-face dive mask is higher compared to traditional diving goggles.
 High-end integrated masks will come with a regulator, so you save money as you don’t have to buy a second stage regulator.
 Overall, pricing for a high-quality dive mask and regulator should be around the same as what you have to expect for a full-face diving mask that has the regulator integrated.

 Having everything in one unit is great until something breaks.
-If you drop the mask or if your regulator malfunctions, then you might end up having to replace the whole integrated setup.
+If you drop the full-face diving mask or if your regulator malfunctions, then you might end up having to replace the whole integrated setup.
 In case of a traditional setup, you either have to replace the goggles or the regulator.